VSA Loudoun County Board of Directors

 Pamela (Pam) Rusciolelli Schoppert, a Loudoun County resident since 1997, lives in Leesburg, VA with her husband and three children.
 She has been an active member on the board of VSA Loudoun since 2009 and enjoys working with the non-profit organization’s executive, production and administrative teams to provide “Arts for All”.
 In addition to serving as a board member of VSA Loudoun, she spends her free time advocating for children with special needs, through The Arc of Loudoun and the Down Syndrome Association of Northern Virginia (DSANV).
 Ms. Schoppert works as Director of Quality for Citizant, a women-owned IT consulting organization.

 Maureen Blake, JD; Marketing

-Carolyn Snyder- Corresponding Secretary is a founding member of VSA arts of Loudoun County.
+Carolyn Snyder- Corresponding Secretary is a founding member of VSA Loudoun County.
 She has continued to serve on the board since it’s inception in 1989.
 Carolyn retired after 30 combined years with the State of Virginia and Loudoun County Mental Health/Developmental and Substance Abuse Services.
 Carolyn volunteers with the Friends of Loudoun County Mental Health, Adaptive Recreation, Blossom and Bloom and Loudoun County Master Gardeners.
 Her inspiration comes from VSA founder Ambassador Smith and President Kennedy who quoted that “art calls forth creative genius from every sector of society”.

 Meredith Bean McMath